REGISTRATION

 If you have any questions, call Creek Bend Nature Center at 630-444-3190 or email programs@kaneforest.com.
 Thank you!

 Join a librarian from the St. Charles Public Library for read-aloud stories, finger plays, songs, and more during this fun program for children from infancy through age 5.
 If the weather is mild, we'll take the activities outdoors!
-Stay and enjoy the interactive exhibits in the Nature Center following the program and grab a take-home craft to continue the fun at your own house.
+Stay and enjoy the interactive exhibits in the Nature Center following the program.

 Creek Bend Nature Center